mrlesmithjr/ansible-base/README.md

 update_dhcpclient_conf: false  #defines if dhcp client config should be updated...define here or globally in group_vars/all/configs
 update_dns_nameservers: false  #defines if dns servers should be updated...define here or globally in group_vars/all/configs
 update_dns_search: false  #defines if dns search domain should be updated...define here or globally in group_vars/all/configs
-update_etc_hosts: false  #defines if /etc/hosts should be updated...define here or globally in group_vars/all/configs
 ````

 Dependencies